tokkonopapa/WordPress-IP-Geo-Block/README.md

 ### Attribution:

+This package includes GeoLite data created by MaxMind, available from
+    [MaxMind][MaxMind],
+and also includes IP2Location open source libraries available from
+    [IP2Location][IP2Loc].

-Thanks for providing these great services and REST APIs for free.
+And also thanks for providing these great services and REST APIs for free.

     Provider                               | Supported type | Licence
     ---------------------------------------|----------------|--------